rajiv/akamai-cli-certs/README.md

     ...
     -----END CERTIFICATE-----

 The certificate is printed in PEM format.
+This command defaults to showing information from production, and takes an optional `--staging` flag to display information from the certificate deployed on the staging network.

 This command can be used to view the parsed certificate:

     $ akamai certs leaf <enrollment_id> | openssl x509 -noout -text